 Taxes and Health Care: Still an Uncertain Future

 - Federal Court Ruling: A Texas federal judge has ruled that the Affordable Care Act is unconstitutional due to the repeal of the individual mandate.
-The decision is stayed pending appeal
+On appeal, the Fifth Circuit returned the case to the trial judge for a redetermination of what if any portions of the Affordable Care Act can survive the repeal of the individual mandate

 Medical Expense Deduction

-Due to temporary relief in the Tax Cuts and Jobs Acts, for 2017 and 2018 all taxpayers, regardless of age, may claim an itemized deduction for unreimbursed medical expenses, to the extent such expenses exceed 7.5 percent of their adjusted gross income.
-Starting in 2019, the threshold will go back to 10 percent.
+Under the Further Consolidated Appropriations Act, 2020, all taxpayers, regardless of age, may claim an itemized deduction for unreimbursed medical expenses, to the extent such expenses exceed 7.5 percent of their adjusted gross income through 2020.
+Starting in 2021, the threshold will go back to 10 percent.

 Medical Device Excise Tax

-The government funding legislation signed by President Trump on January 22, 2018, suspended the 2.3 percent tax on the sale of certain medical devices for 2018 and 2019 and will commence again for sales beginning on January 1, 2020
+The Further Consolidated Appropriations Act, 2020 repealed the 2.3 percent tax on the sale of certain medical devices which had been scheduled to commence again for sales beginning on January 1, 2020.

-The government funding legislation also delayed implementation of the excise tax on high-cost, employer-sponsored health coverage, the so-called “Cadillac” tax.
-Originally scheduled to come into effect for tax years beginning after December 31, 2017, it is now scheduled to come into effect for tax years beginning after December 31, 2021.
+The Further Consolidated Appropriations Act, 2020 has repealed the excise tax on high‑cost, employer‑sponsored health coverage, the so‑called “Cadillac” tax.
+Originally scheduled to come into effect for tax years beginning after December 31, 2017, it had previously been delayed until tax years beginning after December 31, 2021.

 Health Reimbursement Arrangements